 Shadows and Light Christmas experience

-Join us for an all-new after-dark experience this Christmas, as Eden is transformed into an ever-changing landscape of shadows and light.
+See what happened at the Eden Project for Christmas 2018, as Eden was transformed into an ever-changing landscape of shadows and light.

 This activity is part of: